-Why Are Oral Health Problems and Diabetes related?
-What is the connection between oral health and diabetes?
-It’s important to know that diabetes affects your oral health.
-Not controlling your blood sugar levels will give you problems with your mouth in many ways.
+Do you have oral health problems?
+If you’re a diabetic, this could be the cause.
+Not controlling your blood sugar levels will give you many issues.
+You could wind up with oral health problems due to diabetes.
 There has been research done showing that there has been an increased occurrences of gum disease among people who have diabetes.

 One huge reason for for the likelihood of developing serious gum disease and eventually tooth loss than a person who doesn’t have diabetes is because your blood sugar levels are not properly controlled.
 Serious gum disease is just like any other infection in that it can be a main reason in your blood sugars increasing and this results in it being more difficult in controlling your diabetes.

-What Diabetes Does to Your Mouth and Gum Disease
+What Diabetes Does to Your Mouth & Gum Disease

 One thing I never realized with diabetes is how dry it makes your mouth and this isn’t good at all.
 There are numerous things than can occur if you leave your diabetes untreated: